YudingZhou/kitt/README.md

 ====

-"TTCN is a #$%@&* language" I heard from my colleague ( imagine what he said ), I was also suffering that, it was not only because of verbosity of TTCN3 but also there was no any good IDE ( I tried some, sometime even worse than notepad ), I was done with that.
-Then KITT came to my mind. : )
+"TTCN is a #$%@&* language" I heard from my colleague ( imagine what he said ), I suffered it a lot, it was not only due to verbosity of TTCN3 but also the lack of good IDE ( some of ones I've tried are even worse than notepad! ), 'I was done with that'.
+And it was then KITT came to my mind. : )

-KITT is short for KITT is TTCN tool, it commits to provide a cool and friendly UX to read and write TTCN3 code.
-You can use it for free, if you feel it's nice, please share it to others.
-For more details, please see WIKI.
+KITT is short for KITT is TTCN tool, aiming at providing a cool and friendly UX to read and write TTCN3 code with.
+You can use it for free, please share it if you consider it a nice tool.
+For more details, please see Wiki.